Compassionate and professional therapists near Indianapolis, Indiana. Counseling can change your life. Choose a therapist now and get started.

 Mental Health in Indianapolis

 Mental health is an important issue for the people of Indianapolis.
 Mental illnesses are common, with 227,000 of the state's residents suffering from a serious condition.
-As a state, Indiana spends just $88 per capita on behavioral health services, meaning only 15 percent of adults in the state receive the care they need to live healthy and productive lives.
+As a state, Indiana spends just $88 per capita on behavioral health services, meaning only 15 percent of adults in the state receive the care they require.
 As a result, large numbers of children and adults with severe mental illnesses are incarcerated in Indiana.2

 1. State of Indiana.
 (2014).
 Indiana War Memorial.